-We see and treat many patients that have had undesirable and painful experiences with corn pads.
+We see and continue to treat many patients that have had undesirable and painful experiences with corn pads.

 It is not uncommon for us to see patients who have had corns misdiagnosed as warts and vice versa.
-In some cases, the appearance of both lesions may be very similar and it may be impossible to tell them apart.
+In some cases, the appearance of both lesions may be very similar and it may be difficult to tell the difference between corns and warts on the bottom of your foot.
 This is why we always debride the top layer of the lesion (painless as it is dead skin) to examine the underlying tissue, as once debrided, there are very distinct differences between the two.

 Importantly, the treatment is very different for corns and warts, and the result can be very painful when treated incorrectly.
 We strongly recommend getting a diagnosis by one of our experienced podiatrists before beginning any treatment.

-Cracked heels often start as callus around the heel, but become so dry and thick that cracks form.
+Cracked heels often start as calluses around the heel but become so dry and thick that cracks form.
 While this is not painful for the callus, the cracks can run deeper into the healthy skin beneath, causing bleeding and leaving patients vulnerable to infection.
 We can help reduce the ‘cracked’ callus.
 To learn more about cracked heels, click here.